 According to Oregon State University's Micronutrient Information Center, vitamin B6 can contribute to a reduction in late-life depression.
 Moreover, both tryptophan and dopamine are dependent upon B6 for synthesis.
 Tryptophan is important for regulating mood and improving sleep quality due to its role in serotonin and melatonin production.
 In this way, vitamin B6 indirectly benefits mood and sleep quality.

-Tryptophan is an essential amino acid that helps regulate nervous system activity related to relaxation and sleep.
-Vitamin B-6 converts a small amount of the tryptophan in your body to niacin, or vitamin B-3, and serotonin, a neurotransmitter that helps regulate sleep patterns.
-By failing to obtain an adequate amount of vitamin B-6 in your diet, your body's metabolism of tryptophan may be disturbed.
-This may limit the amount of serotonin in your body, potentially leading to disturbed sleep patterns and insomnia.
+By failing to obtain an adequate amount of dietary vitamin B6 , the body's metabolism of tryptophan may be disturbed.
+This may limit the amount of serotonin in the body, potentially leading to disturbed sleep patterns and insomnia.

 The Micronutrient Information Center explains that a lack of vitamin B6 can cause irritability, depression and confusion.
 Depression is a known cause of sleep disturbances, including insomnia.

 In fact, according to a July 2013 review in the journal Sleep, depression and anxiety are bidirectionally related to sleep disturbances, meaning one leads to the other.
 This creates a huge impact on quality of life.
 Getting the proper amount of vitamin B6 for sleep can, therefore, increase the chances of avoiding depressive symptoms as well as insomnia.

 Recommended Dosage of Vitamin B6